chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

  - type: "BlogPosting"
 ---

-*In this post I will talk about golden master test: what it is and how to use it.*
+*In this post I will talk about golden master test aka characterization test: what it is and how to use it. *

 ---